syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/100_Kafka-c/003_Kafka-c_options.md

 {% include doc/admin-guide/options/workers.md %}

-**NOTE:** The workers are only responsible for formatting the messages that need to be delivered to the Kafka clients.
+The workers are only responsible for formatting the messages that need to be delivered to the Kafka clients.
 Configure this option only if your Kafka clients have many threads and they do not receive enough messages.
 {: .notice--primary}

-**NOTE:** Kafka clients have their own threadpool, entirely independent from any {{ site.product.short_name }} settings.
+Kafka clients have their own threadpool, entirely independent from any {{ site.product.short_name }} settings.
 The `workers()` option has no effect on this threadpool.
 {: .notice--primary}